2015 Belgrade helicopter crash

-On 13 March 2015, Serbian Army Mi-17 helicopter crashed just short of Belgrade airport while employed in transportation of a 5-day-old baby with respiratory problems due to road blockade by the landslide.
-All 7 individuals aboard, including four crew members, two medical staff and the baby died.
-The helicopter flew from Novi Pazar to Belgrade in order to transport sick baby to the hospital.
-The flight was order by Minister of Health Zlatibor Lončar and then-minister of defense Bratislav Gašić.
-Due to bad weather, the helicopter made several circles around the airport and two landing attempts, but then crashed with no survivors.
+On 13 March 2015, a Serbian Army Mil Mi-17 helicopter crashed just short of Belgrade Nikola Tesla Airport while transporting a five-day-old baby with respiratory problems to a nearby hospital.
+All seven people onboard, including four crew members, two medical personnel and the baby, were killed.
+The baby had to be flown from Novi Pazar to Belgrade by helicopter because of a landslide-induced road obstruction.
+The flight was ordered by Health Minister Zlatibor Lončar and Defence Minister Bratislav Gašić.
+Due to inclement weather, the helicopter made several circles around the airport and two landing attempts before crashing.

 After the tragedy, it was revealed that the Government officials disregarded safety regulations in order to use the flight as a propaganda tool.
-This was confirmed by the fact that several government-affiliated news outlets published a story about "successful rescue operation" before the crash, only to retract it when it became clear that the operation ended in disaster.
-Although the pilot asked for permission to divert the flight to either the Military Medical Academy's heliport or the Batajnica Air Base, this was repeatedly denied.
-The reason for denial was speculated to be minister Lončar's desire to personally welcome the baby at the Belgrade airport in front of the cameras, for propaganda purposes.
+This was confirmed by the fact that, before the crash, several government-affiliated news outlets had published a pre-written story about a "successful rescue operation" only to retract it when it became clear that the operation had ended in disaster.
+Although the pilot had asked for permission to divert the flight to either the Military Medical Academy's heliport or the Batajnica Air Base, this was repeatedly denied.
+The reason was speculated to be Lončar's desire to personally welcome the baby at the airport in front of the cameras for his personal self-promotion.

-15 March 2015 was declared a National day of mourning by the Government of Serbia.
-Although several military rules were breached by those who ordered the operation, no one has ever been tried for the tragedy.
-All the blame was shifted to the pilots.
-Belgrade's public prosecutor declined to open an investigation against anyone.
+A national day of mourning was declared by the Serbian government on 15 March.
+Although several military rules were breached by those who ordered the operation, no criminal charges were ever laid and all the blame was shifted to the pilots.
 This case has since often been cited as one of the best known examples of corruption and lack of accountability in Serbian politics.